Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

 \subsection{Integer setting}

-Moving to an algorithmic setting, we will now assume that the points are placed at integer locations in the set $[1...B]$, with $B=2^b$ for some $b$.
-For the labeled problem, we will want an algorithm that takes as input $G$ and integer vector $\l$, and outputs $\p$ (up to congruence).
-For the unlabeled problem, we will want an algorithm that takes as input the integer vector $\l$, and outputs $G$ (up to vertex labeling) and $\p$ (up to congruence).
+Moving to an algorithmic setting, we will now assume that the points are placed at integer locations in the set $[B]$, with $B=2^b$ for some positive integer $b$.
+For the labeled problem, we will want an algorithm that takes as input $G$ and an integer vector $\l\in [B]^m$, and outputs $\p$ (up to congruence).
+For the unlabeled problem, we will want an algorithm that takes as input the integer vector $\l$, and outputs $G$ (up to vertex relabeling) and $\p$ (up to congruence).

 Even the labeled problem is strongly NP-HARD by a result of Saxe~\cite{saxe}.
 Interestingly, one of his reductions is from SUBSET-SUM.
 This is a problem that, while hard in the worst case, can be efficiently solved, using the Lenstra-Lenstra-Lovász (LLL) lattice reduction algorithm \cite{LLL}, for most instances that have sufficiently large integers~\cite{LO}.
 Indeed, we will take cue from this insight and use LLL to solve both the labeled and unlabeled reconstruction problems.